Submission

 anonymously by at least two members of the Editorial Board or

-possible.
 Usually, decisions are made within 3 months.
-All
+All statements of

-statements of fact or points of view in articles are the
+fact or points of view in articles are the responsibility of

-responsibility of authors and do not represent any official
+authors and do not represent any official position of the

-essays that engage with several books in life writing genres
+reflective or analytical essays that engage with several books in

 Direct manuscript questions and submissions to